choice17/git-note/library/darknet.md

 This make file is targeted to Window environment
 To get rid of make error, we can simply ignore example/go.o.

+## buildflow

+To build in master branch newest commit 61c9d02ec461e30d5 in windows.
+You may need to do 3 steps.

+* Step0.
+Prerequisite mingw-64 in your window environ with Msys
+* Step1.
+Add <time.h> in include/darknet.h
+* Step2.
+Remove go.o in Makefile
+* Step3.
+Comment out the run_go() function in examples/darknet.c

+Then a simple make call in console should work it out.

 ## weights